Your browser does not support the running script, you cannot get a perfect browsing

 Yongtong La Pass

 Sightseeing day in Bumthang.
 As the home of some of the oldest Buddhist temples and monasteries like Kurje Lhakhang and Jambay Lhakhang, Bumthang is one of the most historic districts in Bhutan.
 What is more, it was here the place that Buddhism was first introduced into Bhutan.
-Sure we will also explore the Jakar Dzong and the Yathra Weaving Center today.
+Sure we will also explore the Burning Lake & Jakar Dzong today.

 Kurjey Lhakhang consists of three buildings facing south namely: Guru Lhakhang (built-in 1652), Sampa Lhundrup Lhakhang (built-in 1900), and Ka Gon Phor Sum Lhakhang (built-in 1900).
 It is said that, in the 8th century, the Saint Guru Padmasambhava(Rinpoche) meditated here for three months.
 The upper floor of the Kurjey Lhakhang houses 1000 small statues of Guru Rinpoche.
 There is also a huge cypress tree near the entrance of the temple which is believed to have sprouted from Guru Rinpoche's walking stick.
 It is a must-visit Lhakhang in Bumthang.